Fundamentals#

 Each node in these trees represents a fundamental database concept.
 The key components are:

-Relation: A connection between two Groups.
+A connection between two Groups.
+It is represented by REL nodes.

 Below is a visual representation of an instance in ArchiTXT: